Basic Investigative Photography

 Program Announcement

 The Monroe County Public Safety Training Facility (PSTF), under the auspices of the New York State Division of Criminal Justice Services (DCJS), will be holding a Basic Investigative Photography Course at 1190 Scottsville Road, Rochester, New York.
 This course teaches the skills necessary to effectively photograph a crime scene and the evidence contained therein by means of classroom instruction and practical workshops.
-This course provides instruction in both film-based and digital photography however, students are strongly encouraged to bring and utilize digital equipment.
+Although this course provides a brief overview of film-based photography, the majority of instruction centers around digital photography.
+As such, students are required to bring and utilize digital camera equipment.

 Students who successfully complete this course will receive two (2) college credits from Monroe Community College.